spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-client-cinny.md

 This playbook can install the [Cinny](https://github.com/ajbura/cinny) Matrix web client for you.

 Cinny is a web client focusing primarily on simple, elegant and secure interface.
-It can be installed alongside or instead of Element.
+It can be installed alongside or instead of Element Web.

 ## Adjusting the playbook configuration